 Regulation of Street Fundraising CityCo has worked with the City Council and the Public Fundraising Regulatory Association (PFRA) to set up an agreement to regulate street fundraising in city centre Manchester.

-Manchester’s Business Improvement District (BID) launched in 2013 for a first term of five years.
-It is a working consortium of more than 380 city centre businesses in the retail district, spanning Market Street, New Cathedral Street, Exchange Square, St Ann’s Square, King Street and Deansgate (see area map).
+Our Business Improvement District is a working consortium of 400 city centre businesses in the retail district, spanning Market Street, New Cathedral Street, Exchange Square, St Ann’s Square, King Street and Deansgate (see area map).

 The Manchester BID is focused on success at all times, and there are four central themes to our work.
 These remain at our heart.
 The BID is: